tumimo-cloud/jbbmo-Introduction-to-Git-and-GitHub/README.md

    simple interest = p*t*r
 ```

-2023 XYZ, Inc. # Here is another update by Philophrosyne21
+2022 XYZ, Inc. # Here is the revert updated by Philophrosyne21